mcosovic/JuliaGrid.jl/docs/src/tutorials/acPowerFlowAnalysis.md

     \sum\limits_{j=1}^n {V}_{j}^{(\nu-1)} (G_{ij}\sin\theta_{ij}^{(\nu-1)}-B_{ij}\cos\theta_{ij}^{(\nu-1)}) - \cfrac{{Q}_{i}}{{V}_{i}^{(\nu-1)}},
     \;\;\; i \in \mathcal{N}_{\text{pq}}.
 ```
-The resulting vectors from these calculations is stored in the `algorithm` variable of the `Result` composite type and can be accessed through the following line of code:
+The resulting vectors from these calculations are stored in the `algorithm` variable of the `Result` composite type and can be accessed through the following:
 ```@repl PowerFlowSolution
 𝐡ₚ = result.algorithm.active.increment
 𝐡ₒ = result.algorithm.reactive.increment